influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.10/plugins/inputs.md

 The [Fluentd input plugin](https://github.com/influxdata/telegraf/blob/release-1.9/plugins/inputs/fluentd/README.md) gathers metrics from plugin endpoint provided by in_monitor plugin.
 This plugin understands data provided by `/api/plugin.json` resource (`/api/config.json` is not covered).

+### Google Cloud PubSub

+Plugin ID: `cloud_pubsub`

+The [Google Cloud PubSub input plugin](https://github.com/influxdata/telegraf/blob/release-1.10/plugins/inputs/cloud_pubsub/README.md) ingests metrics from [Google Cloud PubSub](https://cloud.google.com/pubsub) and creates metrics using one of the supported [input data formats](https://github.com/influxdata/telegraf/blob/release-1.10/docs/DATA_FORMATS_INPUT.md).

+### Google Cloud PubSub Push

+Plugin ID: `cloud_pubsub_push`

+The [Google Cloud PubSub Push (`cloud_pubsub_push`) input plugin](https://github.com/influxdata/telegraf/blob/release-1.10/plugins/inputs/cloud_pubsub_push/README.md) listens for messages sent using HTTP POST requests from Google Cloud PubSub.
+The plugin expects messages in Google's Pub/Sub JSON Format ONLY.
+The intent of the plugin is to allow Telegraf to serve as an endpoint of the Google Pub/Sub 'Push' service.
+Google's PubSub service will only send over HTTPS/TLS so this plugin must be behind a valid proxy or must be configured to use TLS.

 ### Graylog